478mkharb/devops-learning/Interview/Ansible.md

 ---

-# 4. P1 — Variables and Precedence
+# 4. P1 — Variables and Variable Precedence

 ## 14. What are `group_vars` and `host_vars`?